Join Waterloo Fire Rescue

 • bring CSA approved steel toe boots that have the green triangle logo (required but does not exclude you from applying)

-• must be able to wear all protective equipment provided by Emergency Services Career Camp
+• be able to wear all protective equipment provided

-• be willing to comply with all public health measures
+• will comply with all public health measures